U.S. Army Corps of Engineers, Europe District: Other governmental agencies

+Sample of Significant Programs

 1. U.S. Military Construction (MILCON)

 The MILCON programs fund much of the Europe District's engineering and construction program.
 The programs provide much-needed improvements to both operational and quality-of-life infrastructure.
 In fiscal year 2010, the district plans to execute about $746 million in support of U.S. forces and other customers throughout Europe.
 Current major MILCON programs include: